Sales engagement plays a critical role in the overall sales call process.

 You can, for example, refer your prospects to a review website or a landing page where they can read what happy customers say about your solution.
 Mention this during the call and send them the links to these resources.

 Case studies and customer testimonials that give a detailed account of what problems a particular company or person faced, how your solution helped them, and the results they achieved will make your potential customers more confident that what you offer is the right choice for them.
+For an effortless way to develop tailored landing pages for your case studies, try an AI website builder to streamline the process.

 8. Build Trust With Your Prospects